anberino/RPGSIMPLE/Simple.md

 Whenever you create a character, you need to design the story behind them.
 The way your character lived his or her life before the start of the game session surely must have influenced them in some way that is impactful in the present.
 Your character's *Background* is basically his or her story, motivations, memories and dreams.

-Whenever a character is put into a history, they should have a reason to be there.
-It is important for the GM to define the world the Adventure will take place so that the players can develop interesting backstories related to it.
+Whenever a character is put into a story, they should have a reason to be there.
+It is important for the GM to define the world the adventure will take place so that the players can develop interesting backstories related to it.
 A good GM considers their PCs' *Backgrounds* and builds upon them during the story.

 As stated before, a PC's *Background* may heavily influence their appearance, personality and *AAs*.